Reading is Fun

 Reading and phonics

 Skilled word reading involves both the speedy working out of the pronunciation of unfamiliar printed words (decoding) and the speedy recognition of familiar printed words.
 Underpinning both is the understanding that the letters on the page represent the sounds in spoken words.
 This is why phonics should be emphasised in the early teaching of reading to beginners (i.e. unskilled readers) when they start school.
 Many of our older children have gaps in their phonic understanding and teaching is required to support this.
-We use the Letters and Sounds scheme in school and resources such as Phonics Play and Phonics Bug to supplement phonic teaching.
+We use the Little Wandle Letters & Sounds Revised scheme in school.

 The phonics screening test is used within years 1 and 2 as an assessment tool.
 The check will contain a mix of real words and ‘non-words’ to assess the children’s decoding skills within Year 1.
 Children who have not met the standard in Year 1 will retake the check in Year 2.
 Interventions will be put in place for those children who need additional phonic support.